2 Corinthians 5:20b-6:10

 - Light a candle to remember Christ’s presence with you.

-- Sit five to fifteen minutes in silence bringing your attention to the Breath.
+- Sit five to fifteen minutes, bringing your attention to the Breath.

 - Give thanks to God for this time in prayer and for any new insights you have received.